 Don’t have one of those taco seasoning packets in the house?
 No problem!
 You can just as easily make seasoning for taco meat with spices you probably already have on hand.

 Most of the recipes I came across for a homemade taco seasoning mix were for a large batch that you keep in the pantry and then use a tablespoon or two at a time as you need it.
-I tried that once, didn’t really like how the recipe turned out, and then was stuck with a large batch of the stuff.
-So after looking at a bunch of recipes, I came up with my own blend of seasonings to use as I was cooking a pound of ground beef.
+However I wanted to be able to have the option of making just enough to replace a single packet of seasoning at a time too and after looking at a bunch of recipes, I came up with my own blend of spices to use as I was cooking a pound of ground beef.